 Life insurance companies are slowly catching up to these new advances and have begun to loosen their policies on how they rate persons.

-However, it is still a challenge to find the best life insurance companies that won’t charge you a bundle of money, or decline your application.
+However, it is still a challenge to find life insurance with a medical condition from a company that won’t charge you a bundle of money, or decline your application.